kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

    the pod level in this phase.
 However, it could be considered in future extensions of the KEP.
-2. Pod-level device plugins: existing container-level device plugins are compatible with this proposal, but there are some discussion on how to share device(s) among containers within a pod, which is out of scope of this KEP.
+2. Pod-level device plugins: existing container-level device plugins are compatible with this proposal, but there are some discussions on how to share device(s) among containers within a pod, which is out of scope of this KEP.
 3. This proposal will not explore dynamic QoS class adjustments based on runtime conditions or pod phases.
 Instead, it will focus on static QoS class